Mexican Federal Highway 15D: Estación Don-Nogales and bypasses

 With 652 km of length, Highway 15D's segment in Sonora, formerly known as Estación Don-Nogales, runs the length of the state of Sonora and includes access to most of the state's major population centers.
-It is maintained by Caminos y Puentes Federales, which charges cars 340 pesos to travel the length of the road, including its four bypasses of Nogales (12.5 km), Magdalena de Kino (6.57 km, 25 pesos), Guaymas (21.5 km, 31 pesos) and, Hermosillo (13.5 km).
+Estación Don is an abandoned railway station in the southernmost point of the state, part of Huatabampo Municipality.
+The highway is maintained by Caminos y Puentes Federales, which charges cars 340 pesos to travel the length of the road, including its four bypasses of Nogales (12.5 km), Magdalena de Kino (6.57 km, 25 pesos), Guaymas (21.5 km, 31 pesos) and, Hermosillo (40.1 km).

 Highway 15 is free between Nogales and Magdalena de Kino and from Hermosillo to Guaymas, but between Guaymas and Ciudad Obregón, and from Ciudad Obregón to Los Mochis, Sinaloa, cars are tolled for intercity transit, and unlike with most of the country's toll roads (which are completely bypassed by non-toll highways), there are no non-toll alternatives to Highway 15D through much of Sonora.

-The road is currently being widened to four lanes throughout, a project scheduled to be completed by 2018; at the same time, several curves are being redesigned to bring the entire road up to autopista status.
-Additionally, bypasses are being constructed to avoid the route's two largest cities.

 Libramiento de Ciudad Obregón

 In 2014, a concession was awarded to GIA+A and Invex Infraestructura to build a 34.2 km bypass of Ciudad Obregón, which circles around the city to the north and east.
 The first portion of the highway opened in October 2017.
-This bypass is operated by OCACSA, and cars pay 155 pesos to use it.
+This bypass is operated by OCACSA, and cars pay $155 pesos to use it.